 Ancient Mediterranean Studies

-The Program in Ancient Mediterranean Studies provides students with important skills that serve as assets to those who plan advanced study in a variety of fields, and it can be an absorbing lifetime interest.
-The fields of Ancient Mediterranean Studies is inherently interdisciplinary and it employs some of the most sophisticated technologies available to advance our understanding of Ancient Mediterranean peoples.
+The Program in Ancient Mediterranean Studies provides students with important skills for advanced study in a variety of fields, and it can be an absorbing lifetime interest.
+The field of Ancient Mediterranean Studies is inherently interdisciplinary and it employs some of the most sophisticated technologies available to advance our understanding of Ancient Mediterranean peoples.
 Students discover how contemporary questions and cultures can connect directly to the human experience of living in the Ancient Mediterranean region millennia ago, including connections within and beyond the region due to newly discovered trade routes, economic exchanges and the movement of objects through and across cultural communities.
 Students can customize their course of study with an Individually Designed Major.
 Minors reflect the entire range of Schools and Departments at the University and they pursue a wide range of careers.

 The program also makes available, as a general service to the University, courses in English and the original languages for those interested in specific aspects of classical antiquity.